 I was born in Sheffield, England, and studied English at Cambridge, then European drama at Essex.
 The legendary poet J.H.

 I wrote plays, and some TV and radio comedy before becoming a novelist.

 As a freelancer I've written about music for The Wire, travel for the New York Times and the Guardian,

 art for Art Review and Modern Painters, design for the Independent, food for the Daily Telegraph and Gastronomica,

 and book reviews for everybody - New York Times, Bookforum, Financial Times, Time Out, San Francisco Chronicle, LA Weekly

 et al. I am a Contributing Editor to the LA Review of Books.

-People tell me I'm a funny writer,
+People tell me I'm a funny writer, which

-very good at jokes.
+good at jokes.

-At various points in my career I've been compared (favourably) to
+At various points in my career I've been compared (favourably) to Evelyn Waugh,